EnzymeFunctionInitiative/EST/visualization/README.md

 - A histogram of alignment score vs edge count
 - A tabular file of sorted alignment score values with a cumulative sum

-It uses a pandas dataframe to do calculations.
-This makes it fast, but also very memory-hungry.

 `plot_length_data.py` renders a length histogram from a FASTA file

 ## Usage